ParadigmPacket/privacyguides.org/docs/CODE_OF_CONDUCT.md

 What we expect from members of our communities:

-1. **Don't spread misinformation**
+1. **Do not spread misinformation**

-      We are creating an evidence-based educational community around information privacy and security, not a home for conspiracy theories.
-For example, when making a claim that a certain piece of software is malicious or that certain telemetry data is privacy invasive, explain in detail what is collected and how it collected.
+      We are creating an evidence-based educational community around information privacy and security, not an information home for conspiracy theories.
+For example, when making a claim that a certain piece of software is malicious or that certain telemetry data is privacy invasive; explain in detail what is collected and how it collected.
 Claims of this nature must be backed by technical evidence.

-1. **Don't abuse our willingness to help**
+1. **Do not abuse our willingness to help**

-      Our community members are not your free tech support.
-We are happy to help you with specific steps on your privacy journey if you are willing to put in effort on your end.
-We are not willing to answer endlessly repeated questions about generic computer problems you could have answered yourself with a 30-second internet search.
-Don't be a [help vampire](https://slash7.com/2006/12/22/vampires/).
+      Our community members are not free tech support.
+We are happy to help with specific steps for individual's, privacy journey, if they are willing to put in effort.
+We are not obligated to answer endless, repetitive questions, about general computer problems solvable with a simple internet search. **Do not** be a [help vampire](https://slash7.com/2006/12/22/vampires/).

 1. **Behave in a positive and constructive manner**